Júpiter-class minelayer: Vulcano

-Vulcano temporarily blocked the entrance to Gijon of the British merchants Stanray and Stangrove.
+Vulcano temporarily blocked the entrance to Gijón of the British merchants Stanray and Stangrove.
 At the end of the war in the north she joined a naval squadron which drove back the steamers Hillfern, Bramhill, Stanhill and Stanleigh off Cape Peñas, seizing a number of small Republican vessels crowded with refugees in the process.
 During this period she shelled, without success, the British Thorpebay when this steamer entered the port of the Musel.
 Between the last months of 1937 and 1939 Vulcano was active in the Mediterranean, where she was part of the rebel fleet which bombarded Castellon, Burriana and Vinaròs on Christmas Day 1937.
 She played a key role, along with her sisters ships, in ferrying troops after Franco's army reach the coast between Valencia and Barcelona in April 1938.

 On 17 October 1938, she seized the Soviet cargo ship Katayama, of 3,200 tons.
 She also played a secondary role in the capture of the Greek merchant Victoria by the auxiliary cruiser Mar Cantábrico and the British Stangrove by the gunboat Dato, in the final months of the civil war.
 All these freighters joined the Spanish merchant fleet at the end of the conflict.

 Perhaps the most famous action of Vulcano is the chase and capture of the Republican off Gibraltar, in the course of a battle fought as close as 50 m between the ships involved.
 José Luis Diez eventually became stranded in Catalan Bay, in the territory of Gibraltar, the last day of 1938.
 The destroyer was turned over to Franco's government after its recognition by Britain as the legitimate authority in Spain.

 She was the leading unit of an aborted landing at Cartagena on 7 March 1939, after the withdrawal of the Republican fleet from its bases and its internment at Bizerte.
 The operation was mounted on the belief that anti-communist Republicans had taken over the port once the Government navy fled.
 However, loyalist forces retook control of the coastal batteries around the harbour.
 All the ships received the order of aborting the operation, but two transports, and Castillo Peñafiel, deprived of radio, continued toward Cartagena undeterred.
 They were the former Soviet steamers Postishev and Smidovich, of 3,545 and 2,485 tons respectively, which had been seized by the Nationalists at high seas.
 Castillo de Olite was sunk by a 381 mm battery close to the docks, with a loss of life of almost 1,500.
 Meanwhile, Castillo Peñafiel had a narrow escape, harassed by Republican aircraft.
 In a letter to General Franco, Admiral Francisco Moreno put the blame on Vulcanos commander for his failure to prevent the departure of the freighters, as ordered by Moreno himself.
 Vulcano apparently gave a green light to the transports after receiving contradicting orders from the high command to proceed.

 Along with her sister ships, Vulcano landed two infantry battalions at Alicante on 31 March, the day before the official end of hostilities.